 A 401(k) loan is a “self-issued” loan, which means you borrow from your own 401(k) and repayments return to your account.
 Typically, the maximum loan term is five years, but this can be extended if the loan is used to buy a principal residence.
 With a 401(k) loan, you avoid the 10% early withdrawal penalty, and the amount will not be subject to income tax.
 The government does this because you have to repay yourself, so you are still saving for your retirement.

-- No additional contributions during the loan term (interest payments are not contributions and are unmatched by your employer)
+- No additional contributions during the loan term.

 - Not offered by many 401(k) providers